Two-Player Tower of Hanoi: Discussion

 \subsection{When is Bao at advantage?}

 The analysis so far has been disadvantageous for \two, apart from very special circumstances where \one\ was forced to revert to infinite play.
 Let us discuss minor alternations of the game rules, which gives \two\ a greater impact on the game.
-We settle with the standard impartial setting and leave possible further scoring analysis for a future study.
+We settle with the non-scoring variation, and first without consecutive moves on the same disk, and say terminal tower on Peg 3.

 A standard variation for impartial games is to play mis\`{e}re rather than normal play, that is, the player who terminates the game loses.
-We need to impose a rule that makes such rules meaningful.
+Since consecutive moves on the same disk are not allowed, Anh moves always the smallest disk, so she will lose if she puts it on top of the rest of the disks.
+However, she will never do this, since the smallest disk, in this variation always has two move options.
+Hence, we impose a rule which avoids a trivial draw in mis\'ere play.
 A standard technique in combinatorial games is to use `compulsory' moves.
 Here: a player must put a disk on a one size larger disk if such a move is available.
 This rule makes mis\`{e}re meaningful, because a final move is forced if the game goes this far.
 However there is no guarantee that the game will reach the second last position.
 In fact, since \one\ still controls the game by always moving the smaller disk she will have to avoid that the game continues until the second last position.
 Now, the question arises whether she can, at least force drawn.
 Of course now Anh only has a choice every second move, and the analysis is straight forward.
-But we leave this to the reader, since we are looking for some rules where Bao actually wins.
+For 2 disks, she can draw, by playing smallest disk to Peg 3, and then in her second move she plays it on Peg 2, which is a forced move.

 Another variation which gives \two\ more impact on the game, is to allow more than one move on a given disk in a direct sequence of moves.
 If the previous player moved disk $d$, then the current player can move it as well, unless the position would become exactly the same as another position in the current `round'.
 Here `round' stands for a circuit where only the given disk has been moved.
 Once another disk has been moved the current circuit is broken, and a new `round' starts.
 For the three peg case, this gives an immediate advantage for \two, but he will only be able to use it to play a draw game in the general case.